Topological Insulators Quantum Mechanics: Acknowledgements

 \section{Acknowledgements}

-One of us (J.G.) thanks Prof. Andreas Ringwald for the discussions and hospitality at DESY (Hamburg) and the Alexander von Humboldt Foundation for the financial support.
-We would like also to thank H. Falomir and J. Zanelli for helpful discussions.
+One of us (J.G.) thanks Prof. Andreas Ringwald for the discussions and hospitality at DESY (Hamburg) and the Alexander von Humboldt Foundation by support.
+We would like also to thank H. Falomir, R. Ramirez and J. Zanelli for helpful discussions.
 This research was supported by DICYT 042131GR (J.G.) and 041931MF (F.M.).